DataBiosphere/toil/docs/running/wdl.rst

 not specified by the user.

 The '--gen_parse_files' creates "AST.out", which holds a printed AST of the wdl file and "mappings.out", which holds the printed task, workflow, csv, and tsv dictionaries generated by the parser.

-This is mostly used for debugging.
+The '--dont_delete_compiled' option saves the compiled toil python workflow file for debugging.

 Any number of arbitrary options may also be specified.
 These options will not be parsed immediately, but passed down as toil options once the wdl/json files are processed.
 For valid toil options, see the documentation: